Crveni Đavoli: Establishment and 1990s

 The first organized meeting of the Đavoli was on 9 March, in 1989.
 Together, the fans went to the basketball game between Radnički Kragujevac and Napredak Kruševac.
 The Đavoli took advantage of this day as the day of its official founding.
 Initially a small group of kids.
-Mane, Laze, Amerikanac, Pižon are just some of the names of guys who have participated in the foundation.
+Mane, Laze, Amerikanac, Pižon and other local fans have participated in the foundation.
 The first tour of the Ðavoli was Bor.
 So they went to the games to Užice, Čačak, Kruševac and other cities.
 Besides football games, they also attended basketball games.
 In those years cheering starts again and the Đavoli began slowly to grow.
 But with the decay of Yugoslavia, Radnički sank deeper and deeper.
 The civil war (1992-1995), inflation, and the UN sanctions, hit the state and its population hard.
 Radnički played again in the third division and fewer Đavoli gathered.
 They struggled for continued existence for about two years.
 In 1994, the management organized tours for the fans.
 The first game was in Kraljevo, where the Đavoli went in two buses.
 For the next away game, there were up to five buses.
 To all away games, an average of seven buses and to the game after Požarevac even twelve were filled with the Đavoli.
 Over time, the situation improved and the Đavoli membership continued to grow.